-Each group needs to submit only one copy of the assignment (except assignment 0 that requires you to provide a list of your group members to your instructor.
-More on this is given below).
+Each group needs to submit only one copy of the project (except assignment 0, that assignment is an individual assignment and everyone needs to send an email to the instructor by the due date, no exceptions).
+Any group work that is submitted can be submitted by one of the group members.
 However, you should provide the names of all group members on the material turned in.
-You will NOT be able to add a new group member once an assignment has been turned in.
+You will NOT be able to add a new group member once a project or part of it is turned in.